 Smartwatches and fitness trackers are hot right now, but many don't have enough battery life.
-Enter, the Huawei Watch GT.
-The device lasts longer than almost all other smartwatches on the market - and can do even more in that time.
+Enter the Huawei Watch GT.
+The device lasts longer than almost all other smartwatches on the market - and can do quite a lot.

-- 8785VotesOops!
+- 39343VotesOops!
 Seems like something went wrong.
 Reloading might help.

-- 40514VotesOops!
+- 8728VotesOops!
 Seems like something went wrong.
 Reloading might help.

 The Huawei Watch GT costs either €199 ($230) or €229 ($260) in Europe, depending on which version you choose.
 The black version with a silicone strap is 30 euros cheaper than the silver watch with a leather strap.